courtneyberry27/locker-reservation-system/README.md

-•	Created a full-stack application to manage locker reservations in-offices across the world with a team of second year interns in which we designed and implemented a relational database system, API, and the UX/UI for users.
-•	Used React, HTML, JavaScript.
+The specifics are confidential as per UBS company policy, but in general, I created a full-stack application to manage locker reservations in-offices across the world with a team of second year interns in which we designed and implemented a relational database system, API, and the UX/UI for users.
+I was the lead developer and primarily oversaw and performed development and planning.
+Used React, HTML, JavaScript.
 SQL, Java Spring Boot for tech stack.
-•	Application now made production ready and in use in an office within the UBS ecosystem.
+Application now made production ready and in use in an office within the UBS ecosystem.

+Used Figma to create a rough thumbnail image for this project on my portfolio site.
+I am not allowed to make it look exactly like the actual app as that is confidential, but I included the basic functionalities in the image such as navigation, new reservations, and managing current reservations.